Picks and Shovels: tech marketing for the AI era.

 Shakespeare put it better than I can.
 In Antony and Cleopatra, as Cleopatra watches everything fall apart around her, she catches herself wishing for the impossible and stops: "Wishes were ever fools."
 Three words.
 We can wish all day that things were different.
 That the old skills were still enough.
 That we could coast on what we knew five years ago.
 But wishes are not strategy.
 And nostalgia is not a career plan.

 If you want to level up, I can help.
 My book Picks and Shovels covers the marketing fundamentals in depth, from positioning to demand generation to developer relations to content strategy.
-I also offer one-on-one training for marketing leaders who want to build these skills with hands-on coaching, and interview preparation for marketers heading into their next role.
+I also offer one-on-one training for marketing leaders who want to build AI skills with hands-on coaching, and interview preparation for marketers heading into their next role.
 For a limited time, you can bundle a digital copy of my book and a one-hour skills training session.
 We'll take the time to understand your current AI fluency level and then work on some practical, hands-on exercises to help you level up.
 If you are serious about your career, this is the time to invest in it.

 Prashant Sridharan